 Currently, I’m going through the revision process with my editor on book #1, The Bounty’s Reward.
-I really love this series and look forward to publishing book #1 in 2019.
+I really love this series and look forward to publishing book #1 on May 5, 2020.

 Join me next month when I share one of my favorite recipes.